![]() |

 3 dimensional reductions calculated: unintegrated.sct.pca, integrated.sct.rpca, umap.integrated.sct.rpca

-The resulting Seurat object now has an additional
+Refering back to the schematic, the resulting Seurat object now has

 slot: